guifeliper/dart-throwing-monkey-crypto/README.md

 To run this project, you need to have Node.js installed on your system.
 Follow these steps to run the project:

 1. Clone this repository to your local machine using the command `git clone https://github.com/guifeliper/dart-throwing-monkey-crypto.git`.
-2. Navigate to the project directory using the command `cd dart-throwing-monkey`.
+2. Navigate to the project directory using the command `cd dart-throwing-monkey-crypto`.
 3. Install the dependencies by running the command `npm install`.
 4. Start the development server using the command `npm run dev`.
 5. Open your browser and go to `http://localhost:3000` to see the website in action.